‘Don’t judge a book by its cover’ is a well-worn phrase you may well be sick of hearing. However, there’s a good reason it’s stuck on repeat.

 The answer is consistency.

-Here, we explain the importance of consistency in branding and why it is a golden rule of e-commerce website design, debunking a few myths along the way.
+Here, we explain the importance of consistent in branding and why it is a golden rule of e-commerce website design, debunking a few myths along the way.
 Finally, we’ll give you tips from a professional digital advertising agency for e-commerce website design.

 Myth 1: Brand consistency is all about recognition